posabsolute/jQuery-Validation-Engine/README.md

 The amount to offset the scroll in px.
 Useful if there are fixed elements at the top of the page.

 ### binded
-If set to true, it remove blur events and only validate on submit.
+If set false, does not attach blur events and only validates on the form submit.

 ### promptPosition
 Where should the prompt show?
 Possible values are "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
 Defaults to *"topRight"*.